TCU vs. Georgetown: Odds, spread, over/under - December 2

 - Oddsmakers rate TCU much higher (35th in the country) than the computer rankings do (42nd).

+- With odds of +8000, TCU has been given a 1.2% chance of winning the national championship.

+- Georgetown is 80th in the country in terms of national championship odds (+50000).
+However, our computer rankings are much less confident, ranking the team 208th, a difference of 128 spots.

-- The implied probability of TCU winning the national championship, based on its +8000 moneyline odds, is 1.2%.
+- Georgetown has a 0.2% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!